abner1abc/lampada/README.md

-A simple project made in pure JavaScript, an interactive light bulb animation.
+A simple project of an interactive light bulb.